agude/agude.github.io/_drafts/2019-05-13-data_science_salaries_by_gender.md

 [gender_plot_region]: {{ file_dir }}/data_science_total_comp_gender_and_location.svg

-Again, these look pretty equal, with the median woman earning more than the median man in both regions.
+Again, these look pretty equal, with the median woman earning slightly more than the median man in both regions.

 {% comment %}Raw HTML is needed to have entries span columns or rows.{% endcomment %}